acl2/acl2/books/kestrel/crypto/r1cs/README.md

-where a, b, and c are vectors of coefficients (elements of the prime field consisting of the integers modulo some prime p), and x is a vector of variables representing elements of the field.
+where a, b, and c are vectors of coefficients (elements of the prime field consisting of the integers modulo some prime p), and x is a vector of distinct "pseudo-variables".
+Each pseudo-variable is either a variable, representing an element of the field, or the special symbol 1, representing the field element 1.
 Here, DOT represents taking the dot product of two vectors except that all additions and multiplications are done modulo p, and * represents the product of two scalars modulo p.
-We also allow, in x, the special symbol 1, representing the field element 1, so that constant terms can be represented in the dot products.
+Using a pseudo-variable of 1 allows a constant addend to be represented in a dot product.

 We provide a formalization of R1CSes in sparse form (where only variables with non-zero coefficients are included in the